Why Low Leakage Current Matters and How Relays Deliver It

 Example Products

-• Series X, Y & Z are popular choices for low leakage applications, offering insulation resistance of >1013 Ω and capacitance below 1pF.
+Pickering have many popular choices for low leakage applications, offering insulation resistance of >1012 Ω and open switch capacitance below 1pF.
+Please explore our range below.

-• Custom variants are also available for applications requiring tailored leakage characteristics or enhanced shielding.
-[Link to customization]
+Custom variants are also available for applications requiring tailored leakage characteristics or enhanced shielding.
+Please click here for more information.

 In precision test, measurement, and medical systems, low leakage current isn’t a luxury, it’s a necessity.
 Reed relays from Pickering Electronics provide industry-leading performance through careful material choice, design expertise, and meticulous testing.
 Whether you’re measuring picoamps or switching high-impedance loads, Pickering helps keep your signal paths clean and your results accurate.